A Brief History of Holy Trinity

 1909 May 15 Rev. C.L.
 Warstler became pastor, under whom a lot at Addison/Maple Square was purchased and a chapel built

-Quotes About The Congregation In History
+Quotes About the Congregation in History

 “This congregation [i.e., St. Mark’s] has the reputation of being the most liturgical Lutheran Church in all the West and it was the first English congregation in America to use the Gregorian music at all its services. . . .
 St. Mark’s Vested Choir enjoys more than a local reputation and is the only robed choir in the Lutheran Church of the Middle West.”